Skip to main content

 EF Go Ahead Tours logo

 Ready to venture out and discover the unspoiled beauty of nature?
-From soaring peaks to jewel-toned lakes, you’ll see sights that’ll leave you breathless when you join us on a tour of Banff in the Canadian Rockies.
-“My wife and I have been to over 120 countries, and we’ve been to all the seven continents, and I can honestly say that the Canadian Rockies rank amongst the very best in terms of being the most pristine and picturesque,” said traveler Art after taking our Canadian Rockies by Train: Banff, Lake Louise & Vancouver tour.
+From soaring peaks to jewel-toned lakes, countless sights will leave you stunned on our tour of Banff National Park in the Canadian Rockies.
+“My wife and I have been to more than 120 countries, and we’ve been to all the seven continents, and I can honestly say that the Canadian Rockies rank amongst the very best in terms of being the most pristine and picturesque,” said traveler Art after taking our Canadian Rockies by Train: Banff, Lake Louise & Vancouver tour.
 “Stunningly breathtaking sceneries abound.”
-Whether you choose to explore that scenery by glass-domed train, sky gondola, river raft, or all of the above is up to you, but you’ll have your pick when you visit Banff on a trip to Canada with us.
-Check out our Banff National Park travel guide below to unlock its majesty.

 Where is Banff National Park?
-Banff National Park is located in the Canadian Rocky Mountains in Southwestern Alberta, near the border with British Columbia.
+Banff National Park is located in the Canadian Rocky Mountains in southwestern Alberta, near the border with British Columbia.

 What wildlife can you see in Banff National Park?
 Observing wildlife is one of the top things to do in Banff, Canada.
 You might see moose, bears, elk, eagles, osprey, and more while touring the park.

 How many days do you need in Banff National Park?
 We recommend spending between two and five days visiting Banff and its surrounding area.
-Our tours of Banff will give you ample time to explore the park at your leisure, while still showing you all its major sights (as well as its hidden gems).
+Our tours of Banff will give you ample time to explore the park at your leisure, while still showing you all its major sites (as well as its hidden gems).

 How can you visit Banff National Park?
 Most people travel by bus or car when visiting Banff National Park, and you’ll need a National Park Pass to get in.
 When you go guided on a tour with us, we’ll take care of all the logistics for you—including transportation, park passes, lodging, and more.